Measuring gas fluxes in a flask system

 3. Twist the ends of the blue wire and the uninsulated shield wire together.
 Connect these to the ground (GND) terminal adjoining the numbered input terminal you selected.

-4. Secure the thermistor cable to one of the strain relief posts on the thermistor input module using a wire tie if desired.
+4. Secure the thermistor cable to one of the strain relief posts on the thermistor input module using a zip tie if desired.

 5. Repeat steps 1-3 for all thermistors.

-10. Connect all power supplies to mains power.
-At this point, the system will turn on.
+1. Connect all power supplies to mains power - the system will turn on.

 Configuring flask measurements

 For the most part, configuring a flask system is identical to configuring a LI-COR long-term chamber.
-Those steps are described in An overview of configurations.
 Where flasks differ is that they use the Flask block and require different inputs to this block.

-Tip: When configuring a system with multiple flasks and extension manifolds, you can copy/paste or duplicate blocks to speed things up (see Workspace actions).
+Note: When configuring a system with multiple chambers and extension manifolds, you can copy and paste or duplicate blocks to speed things up.

 This block specifies that the instrument should enable the purge pump.
 When this block is present, the purge pump runs by default.